Rajeswari Kasi, PhD, University of Connecticut

 Results and discussions

-Firstly, we synthesized and characterized a series of random diblock copolymer NBCh9-b-NBMPEG by ring opening metathesis polymerization (ROMP) using modified Grubbs catalyst 2nd generation with CH2Cl2 as a solvent, Figure 1 and Table 1.
-[BMIM][BF4] and [BMIM][PF6] known as the good solvent for polyethylene oxide block forms ion-gels by non-covalent intermolecular aggregation of the diblock copolymer.
-Thereafter we investigated the frequency- and concentration dependence of the linear viscoelastic modulus of the diblock copolymer solutions and gels at different concentrations and effect of norbornene cholesterol (NBCh9) block length (or copolymer composition) on the gelation characteristics, Figure 2.
+Firstly, we synthesized and characterized a brush diblock copolymer (PMA-g-PEO)-b-PC5MA by reverse addition fragmentation transfer polymerization (RAFT) using AIBN as initiator with dioxane as a solvent.
+Here, PMA-g-PEO refers to methyacrylates bearing polyethylene glycol and PC5MA refers methacrylates bearing cholesteryl molecule through five methylene units.
+[BMIM][PF6] known as the good solvent for polyethylene oxide block forms ion-gels by non-covalent intermolecular aggregation of the diblock copolymer.
+Thereafter we investigated the frequency- and concentration dependence of the linear viscoelastic modulus of the diblock copolymer solutions and gels and effect of copolymer composition) on the gelation characteristics.

 Summary of results